section-engineering-education/engineering-education/content/articles/introduction-to-evolutionary-algorithms/index.md

 In most real-life applications, we are contented with approximations of the target.

-Some termination criteria are:
+Some termination criteria are when:
-1. Maximally allowed CPU time elapses
+1. Maximally allowed CPU time elapses.
-2. The number of generations has exceeded a limit
+2. The number of generations has exceeded a limit.
 3. Optimal fitness score is reached.
-4. The fitness improvements are under a threshold value for a given amount of time
+4. The fitness improvements are under a threshold value for a given amount of time.
-5. The population diversity drops under a given threshold
+5. The population diversity drops under a given threshold.

 For our case, we have set the algorithm to stop if either the best solution or 1000 generations is reached.